hyperledger-labs/splice/.github/ISSUE_TEMPLATE/hard-migration---disaster-recovery.md

 ### Prepare

+- [ ] If you are upgrading to a new Canton major version, manually test compatibility of dev/test/mainnet snapshots as described in `cluster/README.md`
 - [ ] open or create corresponding agenda and tracking sheet in [this folder](https://drive.google.com/drive/folders/0ACLduXEo3vM1Uk9PVA)
 - [ ] prepare our staging nodes and tell partners
 - [ ] a sufficient number of partners have reported that they are ready / prepared (or look as if they are); check once and escalate if check failed